DevOps-Represent/terraform-workshop/README.md

 ## Before the Workshop
 [Set Up Instructions](workshop-content/00-set-up.md)

-*Reach out to the DevOps Girls slack community before the workshop if you're having any issues with your set up, we will be happy to help!*
+*Reach out to the DevOps Represent slack community before the workshop if you're having any issues with your set up, we will be happy to help!*
-*If you're not a member of a slack community, you can DM on Twitter for an invite - [@DevOpsGirls](https://twitter.com/DevOpsGirls)*
+*If you're not a member of a slack community, you can DM on Twitter / X for an invite - [@DevOpsRepresent](https://twitter.com/DevOpsRepresent)*

 ## PART 1
 [Key Concepts](workshop-content/01-key-concepts.md)